-I recently enjoyed a phenomenal holiday in Zambia & Madagascar, which included a stay at the phenomenal island sanctuary of Time + Tide Miavana, possibly the world’s most exclusive beach resort.
+I recently enjoyed a phenomenal holiday in Zambia & Madagascar, which included a stay at Time + Tide Miavana, possibly the world’s most exclusive beach resort.
 You can read my trip reports here:

 - Review: Kenya Airways B787 Dreamliner Business Class from Amsterdam to Nairobi (today)